rluis/mNET_snr/README.md

 #### For each read in the .sam file only consider read 2 from the pair (147/163 SAM flag field) and disregard any read that contains deletions, insertions or soft clipping information in the CIGAR string.

-#### Modification of fields 2, 4, 6, 9, 10, 11 and strand information in order to represent the sequenced 3'OH.
+#### Modification of SAM fields 2, 4, 6, 9, 10, 11 and strand information in order to represent the sequenced 3'OH.

 ##### 2
 Since the original flag will be either 147 or 163 (second read in pair) this will be changed to 99 or 83 respectively.
 Thus, obtaining a SAM flag that points to a first read in pair with read 1 directionality.